elliot-star/my-first-real-world-ctf/README.md

 ## compiler.c : for translating code from virtual machine instruction to byte code
 ## fuzz.c : random input producer to test our program crashing state.
 ## Everything related to challenge is in material folder
-## virtual-machine.pdf to learn about virtual machine :)
+## virtual-machine.pdf from Professor Terence Parr to learn about virtual machine :)